junh1024/junh1024-Documents/Games/Dirt 1 Guide.md

 ## Addons

-There is a good reason why I'm discussing addons early in this document, cuz it's almost essential to gameplay IMO.
+There is a good reason why I'm discussing addons early in this document, since it's almost essential to gameplay IMO.

 ## Patch
 You should be running patch  >= 1.2 since it allows moving savegames across different computers (if I'm understanding it correctly) .
 The way that it was phrased in the patch notes is a bit awkward.